 No, yoga is not a religion.
-It is a philosophy that began in India an estimated 5,000 years ago.
+It is a philosophy that dates back an estimated 5,000 years.
 The father of yoga is said to be Patanjali, who wrote the Yoga Sutra.
 These writings provide a framework for spiritual growth and mastery over the physical and mental body.
 Yoga sometimes interweaves other philosophies such as Hinduism or Buddhism, but it is not necessary to study those paths in order to practice or study yoga.
 It is also not necessary to surrender your own religious beliefs to practice yoga.

 Yes!
 You are a perfect candidate for yoga.
 Many people think that they need to be flexible to begin yoga, but the more inflexible you are, the more you will benefit by taking yoga classes.
 Come as you are and you will find that yoga practice will help you become more flexible.
 This new found flexibility will be balanced by strength, coordination, and enhanced cardiovascular health, as well as a sense of physical confidence and overall well-being.